Lew Stone: 1930s

 Roy Fox's Band opened at the Monseigneur Restaurant in 1931 and Stone took up the position of pianist and arranger.
 When Fox became ill in October he was sent to Switzerland to rest and Stone assumed leadership of the band.
 The main vocalist at the Monseigneur was Al Bowlly, who had already sung on over 30 recordings.
 When Fox returned to London in April 1932, he found that his band was the most popular in the city.
 A contemporary article in The Gramophone magazine described events.

 In 1932, Stone also worked with a studio band and several recordings were issued on the flexible Durium Records featuring vocals by Al Bowlly, Sam Browne and Les Allen.
 Some of the arrangements on Durium were by Stan Bowsher.
-In October 1932, when Roy Fox's contract at the Monseigneur ended, Stone was offered the post of bandleader and this story filled the pages of the music press.
-An article from Rhythm magazine describes how this happened.
-The Tuesday night broadcasts from the Monseigneur established Stone's band as a favourite with the listening public, who recognised the sheer quality of the music, and the royal clientele attracted an unsurpassed reputation.
+In October 1932, when Roy Fox's contract at the Monseigneur ended, Stone accepted the post of bandleader.
 Rave reviews were common in the music press: for example, Melody Maker.
 The popularity of vocalist Al Bowlly increased; he was a regular on broadcasts, his name was credited on many of the Decca records and he toured with the band, including an appearance before of royalty at the London Palladium.

 In 1933, Stone's Monseigneur Band was involved in a competition designed to test the popularity in Britain of British vs US dance bands.
 It was run by the News Chronicle newspaper and was based on the sales of specially recorded dance tunes by Stone's band, Jack Hylton's, Guy Lombardo's and Wayne King's.
 The songs were "What More can I Ask?" and "Can't We Meet Again?".

 From late 1931 until 1934, Stone was also musical director for British & Dominions Film Corporation, working mostly from Elstree Studios, and later worked with other film companies.
 About 40 pre-1947 films which involved Stone with his band or as musical director are included in the listings of British musical films on the British Dance Bands on Film, British Entertainers on Film, British Musical Directors website.